 What Are Insulin Pumps?

 Insulin is an important hormone that converts sugar from carbohydrates into energy.
-People who suffer from type 1 diabetes are not able to produce enough insulin on their own and often require insulin therapy to control their blood sugar levels.
+People who suffer from type 1 diabetes cannot produce enough insulin on their own and often require insulin therapy to control their blood sugar levels.
 Insulin therapy can come in the form of either insulin injections or an insulin pump.

-Insulin pumps are small, computerized devices that mimic the way the human pancreas works by delivering small doses of short-acting insulin continuously.
-The pumps are about the size of a smartphone and are designed to be worn on the outside of your body.
-The pump contains an insulin cartridge connected to a reservoir system which is attached to a long tube connected to a thin cannula.
+Insulin pumps are small, computerized devices that mimic how the human pancreas works by continuously delivering small doses of short-acting insulin.
+The pumps are about the size of a smartphone and are designed to be worn outside your body.
+The pump contains an insulin cartridge connected to a reservoir system attached to a long tube connected to a thin cannula.
 The cannula at the end of the tube is placed into the layer of fat around the user’s stomach area.

 Medtronic MiniMed Insulin Pump a Blessing for Many

-- Improved blood sugar control: By providing a continuous stream of insulin, the pump can help regulate blood sugar levels and reduce fluctuations that can lead to complications over time.
+- Improved blood sugar control: By providing a continuous stream of insulin, the pump can help regulate blood sugar levels and reduce fluctuations that can lead to long-term complications.